-A. The Design Engineer shall assess the impacts of system failure for on-site detention.
-Overflow may occur due to rainfall intensity which exceeds the design storm, debris blockage of storm drain system, or some other reason.

-- B. The storm drain system shall be designed such that overflows do not cause inundation of neighboring properties.
-Potential overflow routes shall be adequately protected from erosion. - C. If surface detention (e.g., pond) is used, an overflow system shall be included to provide controlled discharge of the 100-year, 24-hour design storm event for developed conditions, without overtopping any part of the pond embankment or exceeding the capacity of the emergency spillway.
+- A. The Design Engineer shall assess the impacts of system failure for on-site detention.
+Overflow may occur due to rainfall intensity which exceeds the design storm, debris blockage of storm drain system, or some other reason. - B. The storm drain system shall be designed such that overflows do not cause inundation of neighboring properties.
+Potential overflow routes shall be adequately protected from erosion. - C. An overflow system shall provide controlled discharge of the 100-year, 24-hour design storm event for developed conditions, without overtopping any part of the pond embankment or exceeding the capacity of the emergency spillway.
 The overflow design shall assume failure of the normal outlet control structure.
 An emergency spillway shall be able to safely pass all flows over the pond embankment without overtopping the embankment.
 Sufficient armoring will be required to the toe on each face of the embankment to prevent failure of the embankment from erosion.